Eleanor Roosevelt: Civil rights activism

 Roosevelt is seen by historians as having been significantly more advanced than her husband on civil rights.
 During Franklin's administration, Roosevelt became an important connection to the African-American population in the era of segregation.
 Despite the President's desire to placate Southern sentiment, Roosevelt was vocal in her support of the civil rights movement.
 After her experience with Arthurdale and her inspections of New Deal programs in Southern states, she concluded that New Deal programs were discriminating against African-Americans, who received a disproportionately small share of relief money.
 Roosevelt became one of the only voices in her husband's administration insisting that benefits be equally extended to Americans of all races.

 Roosevelt also broke with tradition by inviting hundreds of African-American guests to the White House.
 In 1936 she became aware of conditions at the National Training School for Girls, a predominantly Black reform school once located in the Palisades neighborhood of Washington, D.C.
 She visited the school, wrote about it in her "My Day" column, lobbied for additional funding, and pressed for changes in staffing and curriculum.
 Her White House invitation to the students became an issue in Franklin's 1936 re-election campaign.
 When the Black singer Marian Anderson was denied the use of Washington's Constitution Hall by the Daughters of the American Revolution in 1939, Roosevelt resigned from the group in protest and helped arrange another concert on the steps of the Lincoln Memorial.
-Roosevelt later presented Anderson to the King and Queen of the United Kingdom after Anderson performed at a White House dinner.
-Roosevelt also arranged the appointment of African-American educator Mary McLeod Bethune, with whom she had struck up a friendship, as Director of the Division of Negro Affairs of the National Youth Administration.
-To avoid problems with the staff when Bethune would visit the White House, Roosevelt would meet her at the gate, embrace her, and walk in with her arm-in-arm.